Skip to content

 …adds 8 hours to the wall-clock cap and resumes.

 The wall-clock cap exists for runaway protection — a goal looping on an unverifiable objective (e.g. “wait until the build completes” with no build running) can churn turns indefinitely without producing meaningful work.
 The cap forces a human checkpoint.
-For overnight or weekend runs, raise it explicitly.
+For overnight or weekend runs, use --budget overnight or extend the wall-clock cap explicitly.

 Token usage is split between two columns in the goals table: